stulp/n_gram_model/README.md

 In terms of performance and complexity. comparisons between ChatGPT and the code in this repo are rather absurd.
 But deep down, they both are both based on statistical models of language that are generated from large text corpora (note that ChatGPT adds an RL component to the pure supervised learning approach).
 Does this preclude ChatGPT from "understanding" the sentences it generates?
 My intuition is "yes", i.e. ChatGPT does not understand its sentences.
 And if you believe that ChatGPT does understand its sentences, would you still argue that an n-gram-model does not?
 What is the difference?
 (There are many!
 It's a question meant as food for thought, not for me to answer here).

 A crucial difference between humans and these statistical language models is that we learn to associate words/sentences with the outside world.
-I.e. a "hair" is not just a string with four characters in it, it is something we associate with growing on animals and on people's heads (except bald people), something that we need to wash, and that there are hairdressers for making it look good, i.e. all concepts and processes that exist in the outside world.
-The outside world is also important to determine whether statements are true or not, e.g. "My hair is fiery red." is incorrect, because my hair is not.
-This is a problem for statistical approaches, because they aim at generating likely sentences (given the text corpus), not generating ones that are true, e.g. "ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers."
-[1](https://openai.com/blog/chatgpt/).
+I.e. a "*hair*" is not just a string with four characters in it, it is something we associate with growing on animals and on people's heads (except bald people), something that we need to wash, and that there are hairdressers for making it look good, i.e. all concepts and processes that exist in the outside world.
+The outside world is also important to determine whether statements are true or not, e.g. "*My hair is fiery red.*" is incorrect, because my hair is not.
+This is a problem for statistical approaches, because they aim at generating likely sentences (given the text corpus), not generating ones that are true, e.g. "*ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers.*" [1](https://openai.com/blog/chatgpt/).

-In this context, I find "holmes is a myth ." to be a profound statement by the n-gram-model, because it is true in the outside world, but not true in the Sherlock Holmes books.
-It has learned to think beyond the confines of the book! ;-)  On the other hand "holmes is a very stout florid faced elderly gentleman with fiery red hair ." is false within the books.
-As n-gram-model says: "i confess that i was completely mistaken ."
+In this context, I find "*holmes is a myth .*" to be a profound statement by the n-gram-model, because it is true in the outside world, but not true in the Sherlock Holmes books.
+It has "learned" to "think" beyond the confines of the book! ;-)  On the other hand "*holmes is a very stout florid faced elderly gentleman with fiery red hair .*" is false within the books.
+As n-gram-model says with great self-reflection: "*i confess that i was completely mistaken .*"

 In fact, n_gram_model.py can generate the code necessary to generate such sentences!
 By simply calling `python3 n_gram_model.py n_gram_model.py 4 "import sys import random"` (which contains no information about n_gram_model!) the script generates code that has the same functionality as the script itself (including the comments!).
 Try it.
 In fact, the code that is generated can generate itself again.
 And this ad infinitum.
 Such strange loops are what Douglas Hofstadter considers to be the basis for conciousness.
 Just saying.

 Also the question of copyright pops up here.
-The novel sentences it generates are new works, inspired by the Sherlock Holmes stories.
-But especially for large "n" it becomes more likely that sentences are literally quoted from the stories, and at some point, the stories themselves are reproduced verbatim.
+The novel sentences that this code generates are new andinspired by the Sherlock Holmes stories.
+But especially for large n it becomes more likely that sentences are literally quoted from the stories, and at some point, the stories themselves are reproduced verbatim.
 Luckily, [Sherlock Holmes stories have entered the public domain](https://www.rollingstone.com/culture/culture-news/metropolis-sherlock-holmes-public-domain-day-2023-1234654562/) (which I why I can include the text corpus in the repo), but the debate on this is timely given ChatGPT and [Stable Difusion](https://stablediffusionweb.com/).

 ## Documentation of functions